PyGenie-Scans/Scans/doc/source/tutorial.rst

   Taking a count at theta=0.50 and two theta=3.00 Taking a count at theta=1.00 and two theta=3.00

+  A scan can also be run in the reverse direction, if desired.

+  >>> th.reverse.plot(frames=5)
+  Taking a count at theta=1.00 and two theta=3.00 Taking a count at theta=0.50 and two theta=3.00 Taking a count at theta=0.00 and two theta=3.00

   For a more interactive experience, a scan be set to cycle forever, improving the statistics until the use manually kills the scan.